Heuristic Methods are Good Teachers to Distill MLPs for Graph Link Prediction: Experiments

 \subsection{Performance of Ensemble Approach}

+Next, we evaluate the efficiency and effectiveness of our ensemble approach.
+Figure \ref{fig:ensemble_time} illustrates the training time decomposition of our ensemble method compared to LLP.
+The \method{} pipeline consists of three stages: heuristic guidance computation, MLP distillation, and ensembling.
+Although heuristic guidance must be generated for multiple heuristics, and MLP distillation is performed separately for each heuristic, both of these stages run in parallel.
+Therefore, we take the maximum time among the four heuristics as the effective time cost for each of these stages.
+We observe that by eliminating GNN training, our ensemble approach accelerates the entire distillation process by 1.95–3.32$\times$ compared to LLP.
+We also show \method{} has similar inference time as LLP in Appendix \ref{app:extra_exp}.

-Table \ref{tab:ensemble} compares the performance of MLP, GNN, LLP (GNN-distilled MLP), and our \method{}, which ensembles four heuristic-distilled MLPs.
-The results show that \method{} outperforms both MLP and LLP by leveraging the strengths of different heuristic-distilled MLPs.
+Table \ref{tab:ensemble} compares the performance of MLP, GNN, LLP (GNN-distilled MLP), and \method{}.
+The results show that, despite less training time, \method{} outperforms both MLP and LLP by leveraging the strengths of different heuristic-distilled MLPs.
 It is on average $7.93\%$ better than the best LLP model.
 Notably, it achieves at least 90\% of the best GNN effectiveness on 7 out of 10 datasets and even surpasses the best GNN on 4 datasets.
-For the two datasets where \method{} and LLP perform suboptimally (i.e., \texttt{Collab} and \texttt{Citation2}), we attribute this to their simple node features, as both datasets contain only 128-dimensional node embeddings, the smallest among all datasets.
+For the two datasets where \method{} and LLP perform suboptimally (i.e., \texttt{Collab} and \texttt{Citation2}), we attribute this to their simple node features, as both datasets use only 128-dimensional node embeddings, the smallest feature size among all datasets.

-Additionally, Figure \ref{fig:ensemble_time} illustrates the training time decomposition of our ensemble method compared to the best LLP.
-The ensemble pipeline consists of three stages: heuristic guidance computation, MLP distillation, and ensembling.
-Although heuristic guidance must be generated for multiple heuristics, and MLP distillation is performed separately for each heuristic, both of these stages run in parallel.
-Therefore, we take the maximum time among the four heuristics as the effective time cost for each of these stages.
-From the figure, we observe that the ensemble time, corresponding to training the gating MLPs, constitutes only a small fraction of the overall pipeline.
-More importantly, by eliminating GNN training, our ensemble approach accelerates the entire distillation process by 1.95–3.32$\times$ compared to LLP.